-Complete Part D if you have income from a source other than W-2 wages or W-2G income.
+Complete Part D if you have income from sources other than W-2 wages or W-2G income.

-- a.
-Attach Federal Schedules C, E, and/or F and Forms 1099, 4835, etc. to the back of the return, - Complete the Net Operating Loss Carry-Forward Worksheet if you are carrying forward a net operating loss amount from a prior year return, and c.
+- Attach complete Federal Schedules C, E, F & all other income statements to the back of the return, and - Complete the Net Operating Loss Carry-Forward calculation if you are carrying forward a net operating loss amount from your previous years return, and - c.
 Complete Schedule Y if you are allocating income for a business conducted in more than one city.